-“Alternative” queries are pretty much the same thing in pink.
+“Alternative” queries are pretty much the same thing.

-SEO can help you find the platforms users are discussing your brand on.
+SEO can help youfind the websites and platforms users are discussing your brand on.
 When you google “Postmates alternative” you can see someone got a position 0 spot for it, and People Also Ask is ranking above search results.

-Even if you don’t actively take part in the conversation, you should at least listen to it.
-Whether you then join the discussion on that platform or build assets on your website is up to you.
-Tracking brand mentions is a great idea to make sure catching all discussions.
+You need to see what is being written and where conversations are happening; learn from both.
+Whether you then join in on the discussions or build assets on your website is up to you.
+Tracking brand mentions is a great idea to make sure catching all discussions and articles.

 A common fallacy is to think that if you don’t address a conversation it won’t happen.
 But in reality, the conversion will happen, with or without you.

 Finding negative questions about your product is the last missing piece to your defense brick wall.
 Finding what negative questions people have about your product helps you to improve your product and influence the conversation about it.
-With tools like answerthepublic.com, Moz or others you can find negative questions and how much search volume they have.
+Tools like SEMrush's Topic Research tool allow you to find questions people are asking in real-time; be the one to answer them.

 Once you did your research, you proceed the same way we discussed in this chapter: create content that addresses it.